joshuamkite/tarot-card-shuffle-draw-lambda/README.md

 # Tarot Card Shuffle Lambda

-Tarot Card Shuffle Draw is a web application that simulates a tarot card reading.
+Tarot Card Shuffle Draw is a free and open-source project that shuffles and returns a selection of Tarot cards.
 Users can choose different decks, specify the number of cards to draw, and include reversed cards in the draw.
 Public domain illustrations of the cards are presented with the results.

 - [Tarot Card Shuffle Lambda](#tarot-card-shuffle-lambda)
   - [Features](#features)